RobotsBuildingEducation/Educate/README.md

+## Investor Relations

+Currently, this is run by one person and it's intentionally done this way.
+To understand some core philosophy that guides me, I recommend to read the following books:

+1. The One World Schoolhouse by Salman Khan (Khan Academy)
+2. Teaching Community: A Pedagogy Of Hope (bell hooks)
+3. Race After Technology (Rahu Benjamin)

+I'm largely inspired by Khan Academy and have been for many years.
+I think there can be different approaches to contribute to solving the same problem.
+Khan Academy did an excellent job becoming an adjacent and supportive element to public education and started from the classroom.
+I'm not doing that.
+I'm starting at the community.
+So my concerns are different.
+I'm not concerned with schedule.
+I'm not concerned with administrative standards.
+My concern is the experience of a kid growing up in a barrio and the disenfranchisement that comes with it.

+So I care about creating scholarships.
+I care about making students feel like their learning is significant and important to others.
+I care about empowering communities through the individuals that exist in it.
+It's more of a counter-culture in some ways and admittedly it's not easy given how corporatized public and private relationships are.

+So given that, right now, I feel like it's important to focus on creating a healthy scholarship fund and engaging with the community that way.
+The community ought to feel responsible for it, not simply granted it.
+They worked to create that environment.
+It belongs to them.

+But at the end of the day, here are the significant implementations I would like to work on:

+1. Embedding scholarships in digital education
+2. Access to many best fit teachers
+3. Expanding social media to acreddit more education (verifiable credentials)

+Incubating:
+4. Educator's collaborative cloud
+5. Financial & civic Engagement

+If you're interested in investing in me, then to be totally honest I'm not really sure what the best approach would be.
+I intentionally try to run with the lowest economy possible although I suppose doing this full-time would be more impactful.
+I could probably go pretty hard but I never really considered outside influence in the process.
+I always felt like I just needed to tap into the culture the right way with the right amount of effort to make something happen.

 ## Things I'm Working On
 - Industry recruiter pipeline.
 Basically there are people whos jobs are to get you a job.
 I'm going to connect with them more over time to make you guys have a stronger, trust worthy and immediate network.
 Having a larger following on Tiktok with my Latino empowerment brand is helpful.
 It may be a long-term thing with project Community in E.L.E.C.T

 - Improving Learnability of this project from discovery on TikTok.

 - Revising old videos

+- Stock market writings